 Good question.
 To answer it, you need to consider the purpose of your establishment.
 What are you passionate about and what are you trying to do?
 Are you a burger joint looking to pump out meals as quickly as possible?
 Perhaps you are a 5-star restaurant specializing in classical Parisian cuisine?
 What about a college or university dining hall trying to feed thousands of students every day?
 Whatever the answer, your kitchen needs will be unique.
 The success of your establishment depends on the success of your kitchen, so consider this question carefully before moving on.
 The last thing you want is having to prepare an elegant duck confit on a shabby hotplate because you didn't take the time to think about the purpose of your kitchen.

-Principles of Commercial Kitchen Design
+Kitchen Design Principles

 - Flexibility and Modularity